confluentinc/cmf-sdk-go/v1/docs/StatementSpec.md

 `func (o *StatementSpec) HasStopped() bool`

 HasStopped returns a boolean if a field has been set.

+### GetStartFromSavepoint

+`func (o *StatementSpec) GetStartFromSavepoint() StatementStartFromSavepoint`

+GetStartFromSavepoint returns the StartFromSavepoint field if non-nil, zero value otherwise.

+### GetStartFromSavepointOk

+`func (o *StatementSpec) GetStartFromSavepointOk() (*StatementStartFromSavepoint, bool)`

+GetStartFromSavepointOk returns a tuple with the StartFromSavepoint field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStartFromSavepoint

+`func (o *StatementSpec) SetStartFromSavepoint(v StatementStartFromSavepoint)`

+SetStartFromSavepoint sets StartFromSavepoint field to given value.

+### HasStartFromSavepoint

+`func (o *StatementSpec) HasStartFromSavepoint() bool`

+HasStartFromSavepoint returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)